CPIGroup/phpAmazonMWS/README.md

 phpAmazonMWS
 ============

-A library to connect to Amazon's MWS web services in an object-oriented manner, with a focus on intuitive usage.
+A library to connect to Amazon's Merchant Web Services (MWS) in an object-oriented manner, with a focus on intuitive usage.

+This is __NOT__ for Amazon Web Services (AWS) - Cloud Computing Services

 ## Example Usage